KenKundert/nestedtext/doc/minimal-nestedtext.rst

         - Value 2

     A list item is introduced by dash as the first non-blank character on a line followed by a space.
-Any characters that follow the space are part of the value.
+The characters that follow the space are the value.

     Indentation is used to denote nesting.
 In this case the colon or dash is the last character on the line and is followed by an indented value.
 The